What is Arbitrage?

 Arbitrage may occur if the following conditions are met:

-- Asset’s price imbalance: It is the primary condition of arbitrage.
+- Asset price imbalance: This is the primary condition of arbitrage.
 The price imbalance can take various forms:

 - In different markets, the same asset is traded at different prices.

-- The assets with similar cash flows are traded at different prices.
+- Assets with similar cash flows are traded at different prices.

-- The asset with the known future price currently traded at a price different from the expected value of the future cash flows.
+- An asset with a known future price currently traded at a price different from the expected value of the future cash flows.

-- Simultaneous trade execution: The purchase and sale of an asset should be executed simultaneously to capture the price differences.
+- Simultaneous trade execution: The purchase and sale of identical or equivalent assets should be executed simultaneously to capture the price differences.
 If the transactions are not executed simultaneously, the trade will be exposed to significant risks.

 Trading with Arbitrage

-In addition, equal assets with different prices generally show a small difference in price, that is many times smaller than the transaction cost; therefore, making the arbitrage opportunity not economically sensible.
+In addition, equal assets with different prices generally show a small difference in price, smaller than the transaction costs of an arbitrage trade would be.
+This effectively negates the arbitrage opportunity.

-Arbitrage is generally exploited by large financial institutions because it requires significant resources to identify the opportunities and execute the trade.
-They are often performed with the use of complex financial instruments, such as derivative contracts and other forms of synthetic instruments to find equivalent assets, which are not necessarily the same.
-Derivative trading frequently involves the margin trading and a large amount of cash required to execute the trades.
+Arbitrage is generally exploited by large financial institutions because it requires significant resources to identify the opportunities and execute the trades.
+They are often performed with the use of complex financial instruments, such as derivative contracts and other forms of synthetic instruments, to find equivalent assets.
+Derivative trading frequently involves margin trading and a large amount of cash required to execute the trades.

 Paintings are alternative assets with a subjective value and tend to give rise to arbitrage opportunities.
-For example, a local painter might see his paintings sell for cheap in one country but in another culture, where his painting style is more appreciated, he can sell them for more.
+For example, one painter’s paintings might sell cheaply in one country but in another culture, where their painting style is more appreciated, sell for substantially more.
+An art dealer could arbitrage by buying the paintings where they are cheaper and selling them in the country where they bring a higher price.